kevinlee12/iU/README.md

 ###Features

+- Core journal features: text, images, documents, video(TBD)
-- Gmail, Yahoo, or MSN login
+- Gmail, Yahoo, or Windows login
-- (work in progress)
+- Facebook/Twitter Feed Pulls
+- Email reminders

 ###Installation on local machine
+Notes: Due to complexity issues, we will not be officially supporting Windows platforms.
+As an alternative, please install a Debian-based Linux distro (ie. Ubuntu, Linux Mint, etc) on VirtualBox.

 1. Install Python 3 (do **not** install Python 2):

  - For Macs (with homebrew):